merose/MakeyPiano/README.md

 disable_audio_dither=1
 ```

 * Install the piano software.
-Git is installed by default in NOOBS.
+Git is already installed by default in NOOBS.
 Clone the MakeyPiano workspace into the `pi` user home directory:

 ```
 cd ~